-Last month, Bandicoot Warrior kindly nominated Later Levels for a Real Neat Blogger award.
-Head over to his site today and give him a follow so you can stay up-to-date on his progress towards convincing me to finally play Fallout!
+Last month, Bandicoot Warrior nominated Later Levels for a Real Neat Blogger award.
+Head over to his site so you can stay up-to-date on his progress towards convincing me to finally play Fallout!
 He himself was nominated in December by Hailey from A Dame’s Gotta Game, and she came up with some great video-game-related questions which put us in the centre of the adventure as the main character.

 Bandicoot Warrior opted to stick with Hailey’s questions so here’s how our story begins: “You awake in a strange house, surrounded by things that seem familiar, yet new in their own way.
 Your head hurts and you can’t remember who you are or anything about your past, but the memories soon begin to flood back and you begin to be able to piece together qualities about yourself and your life by looking at the objects around you.”
 It looks as though we have a big adventure ahead so let’s find out where this journey takes us…

 After getting out of the bed you just woke up in, you begin looking around the room and notice a framed family portrait on the mantle.
 You glance in a mirror on the wall and back at the family portrait.
 The person in the middle of the photograph is clearly you, but the people on either side of you look familiar, but you can’t remember much about them and who they are.
 You assume that they must be your parents and you suddenly remember them from a game.
 Who are your gaming character parents?